Leezekun/dialogic/README.md

   - `--augment_type`: how to generate the user goals, options: [combine substitution, random].
   - `--augment_time`: how many times of the seed dataset we are going to augment.
   - `--k_shot`: how many in-context examples used in the prompt.
   - `--temperature`: the temperature when using the combine method.
+Lower temperature results in less random example selection.

 Then you can use the following script to start simulating the dialogues:
 ```bash